franey/varbar/README.md

-# Varcol
+# Varbar

-A trivial piece of JS to plot variable-width column charts.
+A trivial piece of JS to plot variable-width bar charts.